Southwest US preps for 120 temps: Water, water, more water

 The area saw more than 1,400 rescues and 84 deaths last fiscal year, according to statistics provided by the agency.
 Through April, agents in the Tucson Sector have rescued 160 people and reported 14 deaths.

-Las Vegas also is preparing for its first heat wave of the season, expecting a high of 115 by Tuesday.
+Las Vegas and nearby cities also are preparing for the first heat wave of the season with extra cooling stations.
+Tuesday’s high was expected to hit 115.

 With the three-day outdoor Electric Daisy Carnival music festival kicking off Friday, organizers used social media to encourage attendees to stay hydrated.
 It was providing free water during the nighttime event, which has drawn more than 130,000 people in past years.